openhive-network/haf/src/hive_fork_manager/Readme.md

 #### hive.app_state_provider_drop_all( context )
 All state providers become unregistered from contexts,and their tables are dropped.

+#### hive.get_current_stage_name( context )
+Function.
+Returns name  of a current context stage computed by `hive.app_next_iteration`

+#### hive.app_next_iteration( _array_of_contexts, [OUT] _blocks_range )
+The procedure finds a possible range of blocks to process, decides in which stage the application will work, and attaches or detaches the context.
+It issues the pending transaction commit.
+It requires contexts to have defined stages.
+When the returned _blocks_range is NULL, it means that there were no blocks to process during the last call.

 #### CONTEXT REWIND
 Context rewind functions shall not be used by hived and apps.